IM3DO/CTF-Writeups/README.md

-# CTF-Writeups
+# CTFs

-This is writeups for CTFs I have done.
+This is where I will share CTF Write-Ups and CTFs that I have worked on.
-I'll be documenting them based on their catagories.